 - Baroque has you heal over time as long as your Stamina isn't empty, but your Stamina also decreases over time.
 Once you run out of Stamina you'll slowly take damage instead of healing, so relying on this too much will kill you.

-- This is the primary way your team members can regain health in Pokémon Mystery Dungeon, if healing items are scarce or not avaliable.
+- This is the primary way your team members can regain health in Pokémon Mystery Dungeon, if healing items are scarce or not available.
 Staying in one spot and holding down the B button to use up your turns also works.
 The process is slow however, and only heals one hit point a turn or step, though this can be augmented with IQ skills.
 It's also the main reason why the Poison status is threatening, as while the actual damage it deals is minor, it disables your HP regeneration.

 - However, in Gates to Infinity, this is averted if the weather isn't Clear and you're not wearing a Weather Band.

 - Independence War has a constant auto-repair system on all ships, but it's rather slow relative to the damage that weapons inflict.
 This is why you want to finish off ships quickly when attacking (firing LDSi missiles if necessary to prevent them running away, taking a time-out for auto-repair to do its thing, and jumping back in), while trying to keep out of range of attack while defending for as long as possible.